Acetaminophen and Aspirin (Buffered)

 How is this medicine (Acetaminophen and Aspirin) best taken?

-Use acetaminophen and aspirin as ordered by your doctor.
+Use acetaminophen and aspirin (buffered) as ordered by your doctor.
 Read all information given to you.
 Follow all instructions closely.

 - Take tablet with or without food.
 Take with food if it causes an upset stomach.